Non-hyperbolicity of holomorphic symplectic varieties: Holomorphic symplectic varieties

 It is also likely that we can drop the projectivity assumption in Lemma~\ref{lemma lmp}.
-For Kähler irreducible symplectic manifolds for example, it also follows from the fact that the birational Kähler cone coincides with the (closure of the) fundamental exceptional chamber, see \cite[Theorem~1.5]{Mar11}. \end{remark}
+For K\"ahler irreducible symplectic manifolds, for example, it also follows from the fact that the birational K\"ahler cone coincides with the (closure of the) fundamental exceptional chamber; see \cite[Theorem~1.5]{Mar11}. \end{remark}